Skip to ContentSkip to Footer

 Biography

-Andrea Allen is associate professor of criminal justice.
+Andrea Allen is professor of criminal justice.
 Her research focuses on policing, drugs and crime, and firearms, and is published in outlets such as Crime & Delinquency, Journal of Quantitative Criminology, Criminal Justice and Behavior, and Policing.

 Education